📑 Table of Contents

 What is the goal of Tantra?

-The ultimate goal is Moksha (liberation) and realization of the inner divine self.
+The ultimate goal of Tantra is Moksha (liberation), meaning freedom from ignorance and realization of the true self.

 🙏 Final Note